As someone who enjoys the Online marketing world, I have found that, after peeling off the layers, what marketing truly is…is selling.

 *It’s not what the present moment “clock time” is…

-*It’s not a moment in between the past & future….
+*It’s not a moment in between the past and future….

 *It’s not a thought.

-All of these ^ aspects exists within it, but not outside of it meaning they don’t actually have a separate isolated existence on their own without the one omnipresence with which they all exist within….
+All of these aspects exists within it, but not outside of it, meaning they don’t actually have a separate isolated existence on their own without the one omnipresence within which they all exist.

 In the retina of your eye there are two kinds of cells: cone cells and rod cells.